Harish-Chandra pairs in the Verlinde category in positive characteristic: Harish-Chandra pairs and dual Harish-Chandra pairs in

 \end{example}

 Here is an alternative way to present this definition.
-Recall the notion of the Lie operad (see \cite{LV})

-generated over $\Z$ by a single antisymmetric element $b \in {\bf Lie}_{2}$ with Jacobi identity as the defining relation.
+Recall the notion of the Lie operad (see \cite{LV}) ${\bf Lie} :=\displaystyle\bigoplus_{n \ge 1} {\bf Lie}_{n}$ generated over $\Z$ by a single antisymmetric element $b \in {\bf Lie}_{2}$ with Jacobi identity as the defining relation.
 An operadic (ind-)Lie algebra in $\C$ is an (ind-)object equipped with the structure of an algebra over ${\bf Lie}$.

 Note that ${\bf Lie}_{n}$ is equipped with the natural action of the symmetric group $S_{n}$.
 Additionally, the braiding in a symmetric tensor category induces an $S_{n}$ action on $V^{\otimes n}$ for any object $V$.
 Hence, we can define a free operadic Lie algebra as follows.